Duality and Socle Generators for Residual Intersections: Examples and counterexamples on duality

-This ideal satisfies $G_{5}$ and admits a 5-residual intersection $K = J:I$ where $J$ is generated by 5 general cubic forms in $I$.
-Even for the ideal $I$ itself, all Koszul homology modules are Cohen-Macaulay except for $H_{1}(I)$.
-Nevertheless, Macaulay2 computation shows that the modules $I/J$ and $I^{2}/IJ$ are not dual to one another.
-Note that this is not a counterexample to Conjecture~\ref{optimal duality} because the ``Standard Hypothesis'' is not satisfied: the depth of $R/I^{2}$ is 0.
+These ideals satisfy $G_{5}$ and admit a 5-residual intersection $K = J:I$ where $J$ is generated by 5 general cubic forms in $I$.
+For each of the two ideals $I$ above, all Koszul homology modules are Cohen-Macaulay except the first, and they satisfy the sliding depth condition for Koszul homology.
+Nevertheless, Macaulay2 computation shows that the modules $I/J$ and $I^{2}/JI$ are not dual to one another.